AldenSiaZhengHeng/20196637_software/README.md

             alpha: 0.07,
             log: false,
         }
-2. To train a chatbot model, enter "node chatbot_train/train.js" and a model.nlp file will be created.
+2. To train a chatbot model:
+    - enter "node chatbot_train/train.js"
+    and a model.nlp file will be created.
 3. The training will be based on the file in intents folder

+# How to create database and connect to it
+1. The Mongodb is chosen for storing all of the information in this sytem.
+2. This project provide a simple database but if you want to use your own database, you could head to MongoDB official website and build your own database.
+    - Register and sign in to the Mongodb
+    - create a database
+    - go to database access in security session and add new database user by adding username and password
+    - go to network access and add your IP address as 0.0.0.0/0 and click "Add Entry."
+    - connect to the database by selecting vsc, it will show a link and copy and past to the db.js there in database folder.
+    - modify the passwrod in the url string before replace the url string in the db.js

 # Instruction of the web pages implement